Nucleosynthesis of elements in gamma ray bursts engines: Conclusions

-Moreover, we found non-negligible abundances of elements above Nickel, such as isotopes of Copper, Zinc, as well as Gallium and Germanium, that could be found in the afterglows of short GRBs.
-The different properties of central engines in the two classes of bursts that determine the nucleosynthesis, should therefore be also accounted for in the statistical studies of the observed phenomena \citep{2006ApJ...642..354Z, 2008ApJ...689.1161G}.
+Moreover, we found non-negligible abundances of elements above Nickel, such as isotopes of Copper, Zinc, Gallium, and Germanium, which could be found in the afterglows of short GRBs.
+The different properties of central engines in the two classes of bursts that determine the nucleosynthesis should therefore also be accounted for in the statistical studies of the observed phenomena \citep{2006ApJ...642..354Z, 2008ApJ...689.1161G}.

 The radioactive decay of certain isotopes should be detectable via the emission lines observed by X-ray satellites.
-Such lines, e.g. the decay of $^{44}Ti$ to $^{40}Ca$ with emission of hard X-ray photons at 68 and 78 keV have been detected by NuSTAR in case of supernova remnants.
-The energy band of this instrument (3-80 keV) should allow in principle for finding the X-ray signatures of other elements synthesized in the accretion disks in GRB central engines, like the radioactive isotopes of Cuprum, Zinc, Gallium, Cromium and Cobalt.
-The heavy elements, once ejected with a wind outflow from the engine, might also give their imprints in the absorption lines of the GRB optical spectra \citep{2006Natur.440..184K}.
+These lines, such as those found in the decay of $^{44}Ti$ to $^{40}Ca$ with emission of hard X-ray photons at 68 and 78 keV, have been detected by NuSTAR in the case of supernova remnants.
+The energy band of this instrument (3-80 keV) should be appropriate to find the X-ray signatures of other elements synthesized in the accretion disks in GRB central engines, like the radioactive isotopes of Cuprum, Zinc, Gallium, Cromium, and Cobalt.
+The heavy elements, which were once ejected with a wind outflow from the engine, might also give their imprints in the absorption lines of the GRB optical spectra \citep{2006Natur.440..184K}.